mahyartajeri/CPS706_Project/README.md

 # CPS706_Project
 # Todo List

+- [ ] Create Basic UI and about page
 - [ ] Write code for drag and drop functionality
 - [ ] Implement node creation and visualization
 - [ ] Add support for edge connections between nodes